sanjitchitturi/long-context-eval-prototype/README.md

 ## Project Goals
 The main goals of this project are:

-- Collect large open source repositories
+- Collect large open source repositories.
-- Analyze repository structure and commit history
+- Analyze repository structure and commit history.
-- Identify candidate areas for long context engineering tasks
+- Identify candidate areas for long context engineering tasks.
-- Generate structured dataset entries
+- Generate structured dataset entries.
-- Build a reproducible dataset generation pipeline
+- Build a reproducible dataset generation pipeline.
-- Support evaluation of coding agents on multi file and architectural tasks
+- Support evaluation of coding agents on multi file and architectural tasks.

 ## Current Prototype Features
 The current prototype includes the following features: